 Synchronous transmission permits a continuous flow of data between sender and receiver.
 However, an asynchronous transmission technique does not allow continuous data flow.

-We will discuss some other important factors that differentiate synchronous transmission from the asynchronous one.
-But before that see what are the contents that we will discuss under this article.
+We will discuss some other important factors that differentiate synchronous transmission from the asynchronous one using tabular representation.

 Content: Synchronous Vs Asynchronous Transmission